phyllisgitu/KaggleXProject/README.md

 6. Then, you can access the web application at http://127.0.0.1:8080/

-Project Structure
+## Project Structure
-sample.csv/: This file contains sample csv data. life_insurance_classifier_model.pkl/: This file stores the trained XGBoost model. app.py: Python script for making predictions using the trained model. requirements.txt: List of Python packages required for this project.
+- sample.csv/: This file contains sample csv data.
+- life_insurance_classifier_model.pkl/: This file stores the trained XGBoost model.
+- app.py: Python script for making predictions using the trained model.
+- requirements.txt: List of Python packages required for this project.
-templates: Stores the html file.
+- templates: Stores the html file.
+- static: stores the css style files.

 Acknowledgments
 1. KaggleX BIPOC Mentorship Program.